Frequently Asked Questions (FAQs)

 The Inspiring the Future system works by giving teachers access to a wide list of volunteers from different professions and the teacher chooses who they think is most appropriate to invite into the school/college.
-If on having been invited into the school/college a teacher has concerns about volunteer they are asked to notify the Inspiring the Future Australia team who will remove them from the system.
+If a teacher has concerns about volunteer they have invited into their school, they should notify the Inspiring the Future Australia team who will remove them from the system.

 Will a student ever contact me?

 No, only teachers or staff within a school/college

 When should I expect to receive an invitation from a school/college?

 As the program is in its initial stages in Australia, we can’t guarantee immediate matches for schools and volunteers.
 Once underway, we still can’t guarantee a specific timeline as it depends when schools/colleges need volunteers which can happen at any point during the academic year.
 In the UK, over 55,000 messages have been sent to date, and thousands of messages are being sent every week through the system with expected increases.
 Inspiring

 How quickly would the school expect me to respond?